 3. Don’t Sacrifice Your Retirement Nest Egg

-Many parents with children considering graduate school are in their peak earning years — and building wealth in your 50s is critical for your long-term financial health.
+Many parents with children considering graduate school are in their peak earning years — and building wealth in your 50s is important for your long-term financial health.

 This means it’s important to take advantage of present opportunities and properly save for your future.